cpekyaman/java-server-http2-test/readme.md

 By default, runs a `tomcat` server and a single threaded `curl` client to try to reproduce the error.
 Multiple server and client options are available (a very limited set).

+`trace_logs_history` directory contains trace logs from some runs with the reproduced issue already.

 ### how to run

 - run `./run/sh` driver script from project root, which will occupy the shell (possibly with `-m -t` options).